Pinheiro Machado, Rio Grande do Sul: Relief

 The relief, located in a plateau known as Serras de Sudeste, is a rather irregular, specially the Passarinho's Hill, Veleda's Hill and Asperezas Hill.
 Also highlights the formation of countless hills, mainly in the second district.
 The soil is characterized by shallow, with the presence of rock outcroppings.

 Climate

 The climate of Pinheiro Machado is oceanic (Cfb, according to the Köppen climate classification), with warm summers and cool winters (with high occurrence of frost), with annual temperature of about 61 F. The hottest month is January, with average temperature of 70 F, while the coldest month is July, with average temperature of 52 F. The annual rainfall is of about 1,200 mm, with rains regularly distributed during the year.
-Snowfalls are not uncommon in the city, and can occur about one or twice a decade.
-The last snowfalls occurred on September 4, 2006 and on September 5, 2008, with moderate snowfall during the afternoon.
+Snowfalls are not uncommon in the city, and the most significative ones can occur about one or twice a decade.
+The last snowfalls occurred on 4 September 2006 and on 5 September 2008, with moderate snowfall during the afternoon.
 Frosts and sleet are more common.

+In 2 July 2025, the municipality recorded a low temperature of -9.1 C.